VXUS vs IXUS: Head-to-Head Comparison

 VXUS (Vanguard Total International Stock ETF) is a international equity fund managed by Vanguard.
 VXUS provides exposure to stocks from developed and emerging markets outside the United States, covering over 8,000 companies across Europe, Asia, and the rest of the world.
 It is the most popular way to add international diversification to a U.S.-focused portfolio.
 Beginners building a globally diversified portfolio often pair VXUS with VTI to own virtually every publicly traded stock in the world.

 IXUS (iShares Core MSCI Total International Stock ETF) is a international fund managed by BlackRock.
 IXUS tracks the MSCI ACWI ex USA IMI Index, covering stocks from developed and emerging markets outside the United States across all market capitalizations.
-With over 4,000 holdings spanning Europe, Asia, Latin America, and beyond, it is a comprehensive one-stop fund for international equity exposure.
+With over 4,000 holdings spanning Europe, Asia, Latin America, and beyond, it is a detailed one-stop fund for international equity exposure.
 The low expense ratio makes it one of the most cost-effective ways to diversify beyond U.S. borders.

 The most notable differences are in fees (0.07% vs 0.07%), number of holdings (8,537 vs 4,400), and 5-year returns (5.50% vs 6.00%).